aminjafari-dev/learning_english/lib/features/navigation/README.md

 # Navigation Feature

 ## Description
 The Navigation feature provides a centralized navigation system for the Learning English application.
-It includes a bottom navigation bar that allows users to easily switch between the main app sections: Level Selection and Profile.
-This feature maintains design harmony with the existing application while providing a smooth user experience.
+It includes a bottom navigation bar that allows users to easily switch between the main app sections: Level Selection, Vocabulary History, and Profile.
+This feature maintains design harmony with the existing application while providing a smooth user experience using a simple StatefulWidget approach.

 ## Architecture

-### Domain Layer
-- **entities/**: Core business objects for navigation state
-- **repositories/**: Abstract repository interfaces for navigation data
-- **usecases/**: Business logic for navigation operations

-### Data Layer
-- **datasources/**: Remote and local data sources for navigation preferences
-- **models/**: Data transfer objects for navigation state
-- **repositories/**: Repository implementations for navigation data

 ### Presentation Layer
-- **bloc/**: State management for navigation using BLoC pattern
 - **pages/**: Main navigation page with bottom navigation bar
+  - `main_navigation_page.dart`: Container page that manages tab switching using IndexedStack
 - **widgets/**: Reusable navigation components
+  - `bottom_nav_bar.dart`: Custom bottom navigation bar widget with three tabs

-## Use Cases
+## Features

-1. **GetNavigationStateUseCase**
+1. **Three-Tab Navigation**
-   - Description: Retrieves the current navigation state and user preferences
-   - Data Flow: Page -> Bloc -> UseCase -> Repository -> DataSource
+   - Level Selection: For choosing English learning level
+   - Vocabulary History: For viewing learning history
+   - Profile: For accessing user profile settings

-2. **UpdateNavigationStateUseCase**
+2. **State Management**
-   - Description: Updates the current navigation state and saves user preferences
-   - Data Flow: Page -> Bloc -> UseCase -> Repository -> DataSource
+   - Uses StatefulWidget for simple state management
+   - Maintains current tab index locally
+   - Uses IndexedStack for efficient tab switching

+3. **Design System Integration**
+   - Uses AppTheme colors for consistent styling
+   - Implements GScaffold and GText widgets
+   - Supports localization for tab labels

 ## Data Flow
 1. User taps on a navigation item in the bottom navigation bar
-2. The navigation page updates its state and calls the BLoC
+2. The MainNavigationPage updates its state and changes the current index
-3. BLoC processes the navigation event and updates the current index
-4. The page rebuilds with the new content based on the selected tab
+3. The IndexedStack rebuilds with the new content based on the selected tab
-5. Navigation state is optionally saved to local storage for persistence
+4. The bottom navigation bar updates its visual state to reflect the selection

 ## Key Components
+- **MainNavigationPage**: Container page that manages tab switching using IndexedStack
-- **BottomNavBar**: Main navigation widget with two tabs (Level Selection, Profile)
+- **BottomNavBar**: Custom navigation widget with three tabs (Level Selection, History, Profile)
-- **MainNavigationPage**: Container page that manages tab switching
-- **NavigationBloc**: State management for navigation operations
-- **Local Storage**: Persistence for navigation preferences
-- **Clean Architecture**: Proper separation of concerns
+- **IndexedStack**: Efficient widget for switching between pages without rebuilding
+- **Localization**: Uses AppLocalizations for tab labels (levelSelection, history, profileTitle)
-- **Design Harmony**: Uses AppTheme colors and GWidgets
+- **Design Harmony**: Uses AppTheme colors and GWidgets for consistent styling

 ## Usage
 ```dart